Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/xiaozhi/AI_Voice_Assistant_Based_on_XiaoZhi_AI.rst

 * Project Copyright:

-- Voice Assistant Project: Originally developed by "Xiage", this project was forked and adapted by Freenove for the Media Kit, released under MIT License.
+- Voice Assistant Project: Originally developed by "Xiage", this project was forked and adapted by Freenove for the Freenove ESP32-S3 Display, released under MIT License.

-- Local Server Project: Originally created by "xinnan-tech", this project was similarly forked and adapted by Freenove for Media Kit integration, licensed under MIT License.
+- Local Server Project: Originally created by "xinnan-tech", this project was similarly forked and adapted by Freenove for Freenove ESP32-S3 Display integration, licensed under MIT License.

 * Supprted Countries and Regions: